 A number of key policy points were missed by all political parties.
 We have covered these below, with a suggested Political Manifesto to address the issues that matter most to drivers.

-🏁 First Place: Liberal Democrats
+🏁 Liberal Democrats

 The manifesto has the largest number of commitments among all main parties, and more encouragingly a commitment to tackling the major burden of soaring public charging costs by pledging to cut VAT on public charging to 5%.